-The Professional MBA Class of 2019 at the Texas A&M Leader Reaction Course in College Station in May, 2018, working on Leadership and Team-building .
+The Professional MBA Class of 2019 at the Texas A&M Leader Reaction Course in College Station, working on Leadership and Team-building .

 The fully accredited, 45-credit hour Professional MBA program is composed of 39 credit hours in the major disciplines of business, as well as special topics such as leadership and communication, and 6 credit hours of electives.